Welcome to Ledbury & District u3a pages!

 It was an unprecedented year and Ledbury & District u3a had to change the way it operates dramatically.
 Sadly that has on the whole meant cancellations, though some activities have kept going in altered ways.
 However the vaccines offer us hope for 2021 and once we are all vaccinated and energised we hope that something approaching normal life can start to resume, perhaps in the late Spring.
 Then the u3a we know and love can get us back together and meet the the objectives of the ‘learn, laugh, live’ philosophy

-For information about how U3A is trying to support its members in these unprecedented times go to the main U3A Website through the link above.
+For information about how u3a is trying to support its members in these unprecedented times go to the National u3a Website through the link.

-Our July 2020 Newsletter contained news from Groups who continued with “virtual” meetings during lockdown and also memories from members.
-The October Newsletter follows a similar theme.
-These pieces show that Ledbury U3A are a community of people who value one another and that we haven't been standing still doing nothing during the past few months.
+Reflecting the problems of groups meeting up in person, our recent Newsletters contain some news from Groups who continued with “virtual” meetings during lockdown and also memories from members.
+These pieces show that Ledbury u3a are a community of people who value one another and that we haven't been standing still doing nothing during the past few months.
 You can see these newsletters through the link on the Events page.

 - Learning activities,

 for people who have 'retired' from full time employment.

 u3a is part of the Third Age Trust (a registered charity) and comprises some 724 locally organised u3a bodies who operate under the guidance of a Central Office in Bromley, Kent.

 Membership of Ledbury & District u3a, and Benefits